-RECOMMENDATION: No. If no timely protest is received upon expiration of the protest period, the PAA Order will become final upon the issuance of a Consummating Order.
-However, this docket should remain open for an additional 9 months from the effective date of the Order to allow staff to verify completion of meter installations and collection system repairs as described in Issue No. 5.
-Once staff has verified that this work has been completed, the docket should be closed administratively.
-(CIBULA, WALKER, FITCH)
+If no timely protest is received upon expiration of the protest period, this Order shall become final upon the issuance of a Consummating Order.
+However, the docket shall remain open for an additional 12 months from the effective date of this Order to allow our staff to verify the completion of the pro forma items as described herein.
+Once our staff has verified that this work has been completed, the docket shall be closed administratively.